Becka7/Qoutes-by-Becka/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+# Description

+Tech quotes is an application that displys technooy qoutes and allows users to add their own qoutes and also vote for the quotes the like

+# Technologies used

+HTML-Front end design

+CSS- front end styling

+Typecript-Backend and Document and object manipulation

+Javascript-Document and object manipulation

 ## Code scaffolding